StrawberryShortyCake/flask-warbler/tickets.md

 - How do we get the header image working correctly?
 - Why did we use `User.image_url.default.arg` instead of importing a global variable like DEFAULT_IMAGE_URL (line 90 on app.py)
 - db.session.rollback() - exactly how does a bad transaction manifest step by step?

+- How do we format correctly?
+Use paranthesis!
+- How do I import and format a bunch of imports?
+- How do I add a hidden field in the form Model?
+- How do we redirect to a certain point on a page?
+- Is there a good way to get the collapse profile pic working?

+Side notes:
+- request.referer
+    - Unsupported in most places because it is a security risk.

 ## Further Studies
 - Add labels to all forms